StarbzYT/Sorting-Algorithms/Sorting_Algorithms.md

 Selection Sort:

 Similar to bubble sort, but instead of first placing large values into sorted position, it places small values in sorted position.

+Time Complexity:

+Number of comparisons for each item is the same as bubble sort , BUT it requires less swapping (only once per cycle).
+A nested for loop means that as the size of the input grows, the time grows roughly in proportion to n^2 (input squared).
+Therefore the time complexity for Selection Sort can be summarized as O(n^2).